sarahcssiqueira/headless-wordpress/README.md

 ### Headless Architecture

-Using a **“headless” architecture** of the website, the platform’s front end is canceled, leaving only the back end and the API running on the server-side.
+Using a **“headless” architecture** of the website, the WordPress default front end is canceled, leaving only the back end and the API running on the server-side.

-Naturally, we will be able to continue creating, changing, uploading, and organizing material in the same way we would if you were using a connected system.
+We will be able to continue creating, changing, uploading, and organizing material in the same way we would if you were using a connected system.
 The main difference is that we will **access our resources using a different front-end solution** referred to as REST API.

-With WordPress being used as a headless CMS allows us to create the front-end of our web applications using any web technology and manage its content using one of the most popular CMS.
+**WordPress being used as a headless CMS** allows us to create the front-end of our web applications **using any web technology** and manage its content using one of the most popular CMS.

-You might come across the situation where you need to add a blog feature in an existing web app built with either React or Angular.
-Instead of coding the full-fledged content management system in the native framework, use headless WordPress CMS to manage the content using Rest API.
+Sometimes, we might come across the situation where we need to add a blog feature in an existing web app built with either React or Angular.
+Instead to have coding the full-fledged content management system in the native framework, wue can simply use headless WordPress CMS to manage the content using Rest API.

+# About ReactJS

+React is a JavaScript library for the web maintained by Facebook and the developer community.
+JavaScript is a powerful tool for web development, and there are several libraries written in JavaScript to enhance the functionality of the websites.
+ReactJS is mainly used to develop single-page applications that are fast, robust, and dynamic.

 ### WordPress + React: The best of two worlds

 WordPress and React both have a large community and provide a wide range of features.
-By using **React with Headless WordPress**, we can notice a **significant improvement in the performance and speed of our websites.**
-Additionally, it makes redesigning easier and improves the security of our WordPress sites.
+By using **React with Headless WordPress**, we can notice a **significant improvement in the performance and speed of our websites.** Also, it makes redesigning easier and improves the security of our WordPress sites.

-- Powers over 43% of the web
-- Largest open source CMS community
-- User-friendly and extensible
-- Powerful block editor extensible using React

-React
-- Great developer and user experience
-- Scalable and well-established option
-- Largest open source front-end community

 # How to setup WordPress for React Js

 Let’s begin with setting up the WordPress site, as this will act as a data source for our front-end React application.

-- We should use the WP-Rest API plugin. it will enable WordPress Rest API inside our WordPress website.
+- We should use the WP-Rest API plugin.
+It will enable WordPress Rest API inside our WordPress website.

 - Go to Settings → Permalinks and select either Post name or Custom Structure.